abiosoft/river/README.md

 e.Handle(method, ...) // for custom request methods
 ```

-Any function can be an handler thanks to dependency injection.
+River supports dependency injection.
+With that, any function can be an endpoint handler.
-River is also compatible with `http.Handler`.
 ```go
 func () {...} // valid
 func (c *river.Context) {...} // valid